Client Access URL Rewrite

 Select Redirect or Break.

-• Break: If the requested URL matches this rule, the request is redirected to the target URL.
-After this rule is executed, CDN does not execute any other rules and returns status code 200.
-You cannot set the status code.
+- Break: If the requested URL matches this rule, the request is rewritten as the target URL.
+After this rule is executed, CDN does not execute any other rules.
+You cannot set the redirection host or status code.
+If the redirected request hits the CDN cache, status code 200 is returned.
+If the CDN cache is not hit, CDN pulls the content from the origin server and transparently transmits the status code returned by the origin server to the client.

 Redirection Host